Bdita/CFA-Express-Routes-Exercise/README.md

   ```

 #### Code snippets from the exercise and instruction for verifying the output
-  1. Route for the root.
+  1. Route for the root:
   ```javascript
     app.get('/', function (req, res) {
     res.send('hello world')